SaurabhBhovad/SaurabhBhovad/README.md

 # Hi, I'm Saurabh Bhovad 👋

 ## 🚀 About Me
-I'm an **MCA student** from Mumbai, passionate about **Data Science** and **Artificial Intelligence/Machine Learning**.
+I'm an **MCA student** from NMITD Dadar Mumbai, passionate about **Data Science** and **Artificial Intelligence/Machine Learning**.
 Currently in my 2nd year at Mumbai University, I'm building practical skills through hands-on projects and continuously learning new technologies in the AI/ML domain.

 ## 💻 Tech Stack